 Mike (Mckbirdbks) and I teamed together and have written a fast-paced, six-part story in answer to that challenge.
 Installments were published weekly, every Sunday.

 The music videos accompanying each chapter convey elements of the story.
 Links to subsequent chapters appear at the end of each installment.

 We hope you enjoy the journey.

 Hank had been careful to park his Ford pickup in a commuter lot, far from the Whitney Building.
 It was spotted by a passerby who reported the sighting to the authorities.
 News of the discovery created a social media frenzy.
 Militarized police were summoned to control the growing crowd of onlookers gathering near his vehicle.
 Pandemonium erupted when several students were pulled from the bed of the truck, thrown to the ground and handcuffed.
 The campus went on lockdown as officers and vehicles belonging to SWAT Teams, the FBI, the DHS and the National Guard converged on Princeton.
 Moving like swarms of antibodies sent to neutralize an invading virus, they searched, building by building, closing in from different angles.

 Katharine Arness knew it wouldn't take them long to reach the Whitney.
-Lowering her gun a few inches, she shifted her gaze to Hank, a man whose work she admired since hearing him speak at the Global Earth Day celebration in Boston.
+Lowering her gun a few inches, she shifted her gaze to Hank, a man whose work she had followed and admired since first hearing him speak at the Global Earth Day celebration in Boston several years earlier.